microsoft/verona/docs/internal/expressions.md

 let never_eq = (None is All); // FALSE
 ```

-Because singleton types (other than numeric types) have no machine representation, they always compare equal on the same types, which means all variables of the same singleton type are aliases to each other.
+Singleton types (other than numeric types) have no machine representation, so all variables point to the same object and
+they always compare equal because they are aliases to each other.
+Different singleton types are different objects, therefore variables pointing to different singleton types always compare unequal.

 Note that, even though literals have a machine representation for their values, the addresses that they are stored for `a` and `c` are different, and therefore they are not the _same variable_, even though they have the same value.